Skip to main content

 If you do not have the zone techblue.net, retrace the steps in Creating a Primary Zone in Universal DDI.

-Click on the hamburger menu next to techblue.net and click Edit.
+12. Open the menu next to techblue.net and click Edit.

 If you do not perform the last step correctly to uncheck the box Use default forwarders to resolve queries for delegated subzones, queries for the child domain will be forwarded instead of being delegated.
 Depending on your configuration, names may still resolve (or maybe not), and there are subtle differences in name server responses and behaviors.